Microsoft/azure-docs.nl-nl/articles/azure-functions/functions-bindings-event-grid-trigger.md

 # <a name="powershell"></a>[PowerShell](#tab/powershell)

-Kenmerken worden niet ondersteund door Power shell.
+Kenmerken worden niet ondersteund door PowerShell.

 # <a name="python"></a>[Python](#tab/python)